Four Decades for Justice

 Mr. Arnold’s sophisticated understanding and insights into legal and business risks are derived from his broad experience across multiple corporate practices, including capital markets and mergers and acquisitions.
 Mr. Arnold has represented corporate clients and major financial institutions in public and private offerings of equity and debt, including initial public offerings and first‑time issuances, as well as in arranging financing for U.S. and international acquisitions.
 He has advised public and private companies in connection with mergers, acquisitions, dispositions and complex commercial agreements, including joint ventures, minority investments, supply agreements, strategic collaborations and licensing transactions.

 Mr. Arnold is a frequent speaker and author on legal developments impacting the areas of corporate governance and ESG.
-He has moderated or spoken on panels hosted by the American Bar Association, the University of Delaware’s Weinberg Center for Corporate Governance, the American College of Governance Counsel and the Council of Institutional Investors, among others, and at events such as TechGC’s Global Summit, the Florida Bar Association’s Federal Securities Institute and Northwestern Pritzker School of Law’s Ray Garrett / Corporate Counsel Institute and Securities Regulation Institute.
+He has moderated or spoken on panels hosted by the American Bar Association, the University of Delaware’s Weinberg Center for Corporate Governance, the American College of Governance Counsel and the Council of Institutional Investors, as well as at events such as the Northwestern Pritzker School of Law’s Securities Regulation Institute and Ray Garrett / Corporate Counsel Institute, among others.
+Mr. Arnold has also spoken at events hosted by TechGC, the Florida Bar Association and Cornell Law School, among others.
 His writings on corporate governance‑related topics have been published by outlets including the Harvard Law School Forum on Corporate Governance, Columbia Law School’s Blue Sky Blog and Wolters Kluwer’s Insights: The Corporate & Securities Law Advisor.
-Mr. Arnold currently serves as Co‑Chair of the American Bar Association’s ESG Subcommittee, a joint subcommittee of the Corporate Governance Committee and Federal Regulation of Securities Committee in the Section of Business Law, and served as Co‑Chair of the drafting committee for the Federal Regulation of Securities Committee in their comment letter on the SEC’s climate change disclosure rulemaking proposal.
+Mr. Arnold currently serves as Chair of the American Bar Association’s Federal Regulation of Securities Committee in the Business Law Section.
+He served as Co‑Chair of the drafting committee for the Federal Regulation of Securities Committee in their comment letter on the SEC’s climate change disclosure rulemaking proposal.

 Mr. Arnold was raised in Longmont, Colorado.
 He received a B.A. with general honors from the University of Chicago in 2010 and a J.D. from Columbia Law School in 2013, where he was a Harlan Fiske Stone Scholar.